 Large cities and nature conservation do not seem to match well.
 But this video is the proof that that’s not necessarily true.
 Have a look and see for yourself that conservation can be done anywhere and anytime, even in a metropolis!

-Going abroad for conservation research is very interesting of course, but can also raise a lot of questions: “where do you stay?”, “what’s it like to live in another culture?” or “how do you actually conduct the research?”.
+Going abroad for conservation research is very interesting of course, but can also raise a lot of questions: “where do you stay?”, “what’s it like to be in another country?” or “how do you actually conduct the research?”.
 In her first video, Esther gives you a first small glimpse into her life as a researcher in Nepal.

 How research helps to protect Thai elephants MEF is a non-profit organisation dedicated to improving welfare for captive Asian elephants, working in the tourism industry in Thailand.
 Their mission is to have as many elephants as possible in their natural habitat – either by bringing elephants back from tourist camps or to keep the elephants […]